Lg-b777/enviro-scope/readme.txt

 First version available.

 == Credits ==
-Built with assistance from AI and open-source contributors.
+Built with assistance from AI and open-source contributors